MyDumper's logo MyDumper's logo

 -t, --threads

-Number of threads to use, default 4
+Number of threads to use, 0 means to use number of CPUs.
+Default: 4

 -V, --version